andydevs/blog/_drafts/how-to-do-shadows-correctly.markdown

 Now it looks ugly.

-Now my immediate thought was either to find some CSS property to compute the color based on the background.
-Other than that, all I could think of was that I was gonna have to do it somehow in javascript and I didn't want the headache.
+My immediate thought was either to find some CSS property to compute the color based on the background.
+There's probably a filter that can do the shadow effect on the element.
+There was `drop-shadow`, but that only works on images.
+Other than that, all I could think of was that I was gonna have to do it somehow in javascript.
+I would use javascript to find the position of the element, get all of the elements that cover that position, get the exact color of the element in that spot that the shadow covers and apply that to the shadow.
+But it would still look ugly in gradients.
+For that, I would have to calculate the gradient of the region covered by the box shadow and then set the box shadow to have that gradient somehow.

-So I just gave up and avoided the problem...
+Eventually, I just gave up.

-I was afraid of shadows for a while, and a bit upset over it...
-I mean, Bootstrap does it just fine.
-They have shadows over other shadows and everything...

-Wait how does bootstrap do it?
+Then I realized something: Bootstrap does it just fine.
+They have shadows over other shadows and everything.
+How does bootstrap do it?
 I decided to look into it.
-I opened up a bootstrap example site and checked out the CSS.
-That's when I realized that the answer was so simple, so unbelievably simple, that I might have considered it but never thought it would be the answer.
+I opened up a bootstrap example site and checked out the CSS in the developer view to find out what kind of black magic their engineers have cooked up to make this effect.
+And I got the answer.

 Just lower the opacity you idiot
 -------------------------------------------------------------------------------